Reducing base drag on road vehicles using pulsed jets optimized by hybrid genetic algorithms: Machine learning control

 \subsection{Hybrid genetic algorithm optimization}

 Given the complex optimization landscape, featuring nonlinear couplings and collinearity, possible non-smoothness, and a moderately high dimensionality, we employ a hybrid genetic algorithm.
-The optimizer, labelled \HYGO and introduced by \citet{Robledo2025Hygo}, accelerates convergence by appending a local-refinement step to each generation while retaining the global search capability of standard GAs.
+The optimizer, labelled HyGO and introduced by \citet{Robledo2025Hygo} includes both GA and GP functionalities but, due to the open-loop and parametric nature of the target problem, the hybridized GA was employed.
+Furthermore, HyGO accelerates convergence by appending a local-refinement step to each generation while retaining the global search capability of standard GAs.

 An individual encodes the parameter vector in Equation~\eqref{eq:parameters}.
 As stated in Section \ref{ss:cost_function}, the search is initialized via Latin Hypercube Sampling with $N_{init}=100$ individuals.
 Each subsequent generation proceeds in two stages.
 First, an \emph{explorative} stage (generation 1 uses the LHS set as its exploration pool) applies standard GA operators to produce $N_{explor}$ offspring, which are then evaluated and ranked.
 Second, an \emph{exploitative} stage generates $N_{exploit}$ additional candidates by locally refining selected high-ranked individuals using the Downhill Simplex method (Nelder–Mead), chosen for its gradient-free and fast-convergent behavior.
 The number of generations $N_g$, tournament size for exploration, probabilities of genetic operators, and other hyperparameters are reported in \autoref{tab:optimization_params} and were selected based on prior experience and related studies \cite{Yu2021GA_drag_slot_jets, cornejo2021gMLC, castellanos2023genetically}.
 We employ a decreasing exploration population across generations, which front-loads exploration to sample multiple local minima early, and progressively shifts budget toward local refinement.